What we do with patient information

 - To request your health records and images (known as a 'subject access request' or SAR), first read the Guidance notes for access to health records.

-- If you then decide you would like to request access to your patient records and other clinical information, complete the Access to Health Records form and return it to the Trust.
+- If you then decide you would like to request access to your patient records and other clinical information, complete the Access your Medical Records form and return it to the Trust.

 - Your family and friends are not allowed to ask to see your records.